Hygge: The Trick to Danish Happiness

 According to the Danes, it’s a sensibility of warmth, togetherness, intimacy and well-being.
 It’s the embodiment of that feeling you get at Christmas time when everything has a magical glow about it.
 That feeling when everyone you love is gathered nearby, but applied year-round.

-There is actually no direct translation for hygge.
+Hygge is completely subjective and there is actually no direct translation.
 It’s broader than just having a good time and being cosy, it’s a mind-set and a way of life.
-It’s the art of creating a warm and inviting space for people to linger together, sharing of food, drink and conversations.
+It’s the art of creating a warm and inviting space for people to linger together, sharing of food, drink, and conversations.
 Also, it’s the enjoyment one finds in curling up to a good book with a hot cup of tea.

-While making sure to introduce hygge as a way of being, creating your home around the concept of hygge is important too.
-To make a home feel hyggelig (the adjective of hygge), there are a few things to do.
+While making sure to introduce hygge as a way of being, creating your home around this concept during the colder seasons is important too.
+To make your home feel hyggelig (the adjective of hygge), there are a few things you can do.

 Tips to Hygge in the home